NeZSmith/E-LEARNING-STARTER-KIT-FOR-ASPIRING-STUDENTS/README.md

 - https://repl.it/repls/DarkvioletRundownVideogames#index.js  -- Really good answer bot script for Quizizz
 - https://github.com/JayantDwivedi/Quizziz-Hack -- Another JS script for Quizizz
 - https://github.com/Naveq-DevTeam/CheatPack --  Google Chrome browser extension that allows you to cheat on learning platforms such as Testportal, Quizizz or Brainly

+## Motivation
+E-Learning is back again and im too lazy to study to all this bullshit lessons